jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t1007-hash-object/default/divergences.md

 LibraryCallRemoved
   Before events:
+    CF: refs_create_symref at refs.c:2149:2
+    CT: Jump to external code for free
+    RF: Jump to external code for free
+  Occurrences: 6

+LibraryCallRemoved
+  Before events:
     CF: remote_state_new at remote.c:2746:2
     CT: Jump to external code for memset
     RF: Jump to external code for memset